MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/grant-identity-to-nonpackaged-apps.md

 If you have an existing desktop app, with its own installer, there's very little you need to change in order to benefit from [package identity](/uwp/schemas/appxpackage/uapmanifestschema/element-identity).

-Many Windows extensibility features&mdash;including background tasks, notifications, live tiles, and share targets&mdash;can be used by a desktop app only if that app has package identity at runtime.
+Many Windows extensibility features&mdash;including background tasks, notifications, live tiles, custom context menu extensions, and share targets&mdash;can be used by a desktop app only if that app has package identity at runtime.
 That's because the operating system (OS) needs to be able to identify the caller of the corresponding API.
 See [Features that require package identity](./modernize-packaged-apps.md).

 Only packaged apps have package identity at runtime.
 For definitions of apps that are packaged, unpackaged, and packaged with external location, see [Deployment overview](../../package-and-deploy/index.md).